Music download

-A music download (commonly referred to as a digital download) is the digital transfer of music via the Internet into a device capable of decoding and playing it, such as a personal computer, portable media player, MP3 player or smartphone.
+A music download is the digital transfer of music via the Internet into a device capable of decoding and playing it, such as a personal computer, portable media player, MP3 player or smartphone.
 This term encompasses both legal downloads and downloads of copyrighted material without permission or legal payment.
+Music downloads are typically encoded with the MP3 audio coding format. or using the modified discrete cosine transform (MDCT) audio data compression, particularly the Advanced Audio Coding (AAC) format used by iTunes.

+Since the advent of streaming, downloads as a mode of music distribution has seen a steady decline from its peak in the early 2010s.
 According to a Nielsen report, downloadable music accounted for 55.9 percent of all music sales in the US in 2012.
-By the beginning of 2011, Apple's iTunes Store alone made 1.1 billion of revenue in the first quarter of its fiscal year.
-Music downloads are typically encoded with modified discrete cosine transform (MDCT) audio data compression, particularly the Advanced Audio Coding (AAC) format used by iTunes as well as the MP3 audio coding format.
+By the beginning of 2011, Apple's iTunes Store alone made US$1.1 billion of revenue in the first quarter of its fiscal year.
+According to the RIAA, music downloads peaked at 43% of industry revenue in the US in 2012, and has since fallen to 3% in 2022.

 Online music store

 Paid downloads are sometimes encoded with digital rights management that restricts copying the music or playing purchased songs on certain digital audio players.
 They are almost always compressed using a lossy codec (usually MPEG-1 Layer 3, Windows Media, or AAC), which reduces file size and bandwidth requirements.
-These music resources have been created as a response to expanding technology and needs of customers who wanted easy, quick access to music.
+These music resources have been created as a response to expanding technology and needs of customers who wanted and/or needed easy, quick access to music.
 Their business models respond to the "download revolution" by making legal services attractive for users.

-Even legal music downloads have faced a number of challenges from artists, record labels and the Recording Industry Association of America.
+Even legal music downloads have faced a number of challenges from artists, record labels and the Recording Industry Association of America (RIAA).
 In July 2007, the Universal Music Group decided not to renew their long-term contracts with iTunes.
 This decision was primarily based on the issue of pricing of songs, as Universal wanted to be able to charge more or less depending on the artist, a shift away from iTunes' standard—at the time—99 cents per song pricing.
 Many industry leaders feel that this is only the first of many show-downs between Apple Inc. and the various record labels.

 According to research by the website TorrentFreak, 38 percent of Swedish artists support file share downloading and claim that it helps artists in early career stages.
 Artists, including Swedish rock group Lamont, have profited from file sharing.